chadha19/LeaseLink/VERCEL_FIX_INSTRUCTIONS.md

 # Vercel Deployment - READY TO DEPLOY ✅

-## Status: BUILD ERROR FIXED - Ready for Deployment
+## Status: SIMPLIFIED CONFIGURATION - Ready for Deployment

-Fixed Vercel function runtime error.
-Your LeaseLink app is now properly configured for Vercel serverless deployment.
+Simplified Vercel configuration to fix runtime errors.
+Using minimal setup for reliable deployment.

 ## What Was Fixed
 - ✅ **Serverless Function**: Created `/api/server.ts` as Vercel entry point